 In 1992, Les Studios d’été became Est-Nord-Est, an artists’ centre that opened the way to three decades of research residencies with the aim of experimentation and exchanges in the field of contemporary art.
 Between 1992 and 2016, many major artists and authors attended residency-events or regular residencies.
 After an exercise in reflection during which it was decided to refocus on the centre’s primary mission, in 2016 ENE began a transition that led it to rethink its spaces in order to reaffirm the specificity of its mandate of hosting and support for research.
 On July 8, 2019, ENE welcomed artists and authors to premises that had been redesigned to encourage exchanges, technical guidance, and artistic reflection.

 Over thirty years, ENE has established the dynamic of hospitality and effervescence that is its signature.
 Thanks to this dynamic, the presence of artists and authors from Québec, Canada, and other countries has created – and is still creating – opportunities for artistic exchange that stimulate the development of art practices and the potential for collaborations.

-ENE is part of the Res Artis artist residency network, one of the hosting organizations for the Pépinières Européennes de Création, and a member of the Regroupement des centres d’artistes autogérés du Québec.
+ENE is part of the Res Artis artist residency network, and a member of the Regroupement des centres d’artistes autogérés du Québec.